 The downside was that important keyword data disappeared from Google Analytics.

 But now there is an easy way to retrieve some keyword data, by linking Google Analytics to GSC.

-To link GSC to Google Analytics in order to access keyword data, take the following steps:
+To link GSC to Google Analytics 4 to access keyword data, take the following steps:

-To access the GSC data, take the following steps:
+To access the GSC data in Google Analytics 4, take the following steps:

-- Within Search Console there are four main reports:
+Within The Google Search Console Report in Google Analytics 4 there are two main reports: